sodi16/Cityxa_RealEstate/README.md

 2. Install all dependencies
 3. Install PostgreSQL
 4. Run Migrations
-5. Get a google api key for maps display
+5. Get a google api key for maps display, and add it on: ..\Cityxa\src\env
 6. Run server
-"